pwwang/pipen/docs/configure-your-logs.md

 ## Log to file
 By default, pyppl will not log to a file until you set a file path to `{"_log": {"file": "/path/to/logfile"}}` in the configuration.
 Or you can specfiy `False` to it to disable logging to file.
 If you set it to `True`, a default log file will be used, which is: `"./pipeline.pyppl.log"` if your pipeline is from file: `./pipeline.py`

+!!! note
->**NOTE** Filters and themes are not applied to handler to log to file.
+    Filters and themes are not applied to handler to log to file.
 So you can always find all logs in the log file if your have it enabled.

 ## Progress bar
 Job status and progress are indicated in the log with progress bar: